goel-shashank/APES/README.md

 <p align="center"><img src="https://img.shields.io/badge/license-apache_2.0-red?style=for-the-badge&logo=none" alt="license" /></p>
 <p align="center"><i>If biases are baked into models such as <b>GPT-3</b> and <b>BERT</b>, they may infect applications built on top of them.
 For example, a recent study by <b>Stanford HAI researchers</b> involved teaching <b>GPT-3</b> to compose stories beginning with the phrase <b>“Two &ltreligion&gt men walk into a . . .”</b>.
 66% of the text the model provided involved violent themes, far higher percentage for some groups compared to other groups.</i></p>

+## ⭐️ Project Assistance
+If you want to support the active development of `APES`:

+- Add a [GitHub Star] (https://github.com/goel-shashank/APES/) to the project.
+- Please contribute interesting templates that can be useful for our dataset by filling this [google form](https://forms.gle/7GDtTRWnjZjQzmtLA).

+Together, we can **improve** this project every day! 🤗

 ## ⚡️ Setup
 First, [download](https://www.python.org/downloads/) and install **Python**.
 Version `3.0` or higher is required.
 > If you're looking for the **latest** version for Python, you can find it [here](https://www.python.org/ftp/python/3.10.2).